 - Olive oil: I live by this oil when roasting vegetables but you can use any type you like, like sunflower or coconut oil.
 Or melted butter.

-- Salt: I like kosher salt or sea salt.
-But again, any type you usually use will work for this recipe.
+- Salt: I like using kosher salt or fine sea salt.
+But regular table salt works just fine.

 - Pepper: freshly ground black pepper is always my go-to.
-Some people use white pepper.
+Some people like white pepper.

-- Spices: I always use a touch of smoked paprika, ground jalapeño peppers, cayenne, or Merken (fantastic paprika from Chile).
-To that, I sometimes add a smidge of ground cinnamon and maybe a few grindings of nutmeg if I want to add some sweet warmth to the recipe.
+- Spices: I always use a touch of smoked paprika, ground jalapeño peppers, cayenne, or Merken (a fantastic smoked paprika from Chile).
+I sometimes add a smidge of ground cinnamon and maybe a few grindings of nutmeg if I want to add some sweet warmth to the recipe.

 - Herbs: you can use fresh or dried.
 I like a mix of oregano and thyme, sometimes sage.
-Pumpkin goes well with many herbs, and you should find the ones or one that adapts to your personal palate.
+Pumpkin goes well with many herbs, and you should find the one (or ones) that adapts to your palate.

 Type of pumpkin to use